 - Uncontrollable giggling or laughter.

-- The trip usually lasts between six to eight hours.
+- A trip that usually lasts between six to eight hours.

 - A common side effect is nausea, stomach cramps or vomiting.